Education and Training Benefit Q&As

 5. I have qualified for the Education and Training Benefit.
 How do I confirm my eligibility end date?

-If you have had an ETB Eligibility Application (VAC1537) approved and are unsure how long you have to apply for and receive funding, you can confirm your eligibility end date in your My VAC Account on the Current Benefits screen.
+If you have qualified for the Education and Training Benefit (ETB) by having an ETB Eligibility Application (VAC1537) approved and you are unsure how long you have to apply for and receive funding, you can confirm your eligibility end date in My VAC Account on the Current Benefits screen.

 To qualify for Formal Program funding, a program must: